 It’s an easy and enjoyable read and you will find yourself growing more confident every day because it answers all the things you have ever wondered about crochet.
 It’s the best book I know to have by your side, especially when you are learning.
 It’s super portable and full of crochet knowledge.

 Modern Crochet: Patterns and Designs for the Minimalist Maker

 Once you have received the answers to all of your burning questions, even the ones you didn’t know you didn’t know, and have learned some basic stitches, it’s time to move one to my next favorite book.
 Modern Crochet: Patterns and Designs for the Minimalist Maker by Debrosse.

 This book is useful as it’s gorgeous.
 And it’s great proof that you can create some jaw-dropping projects with a beginner’s level of knowledge and I love that about this crochet book.
 It shows you that all you need is your imagination to crochet beautiful things with just a few stitches.

-The book is a collection of patterns, from simplest to more complex ones, from home to accessories to blankets, all with amazing step-by-step images, well written instructions and ideas that make you want to crochet non-stop to get them all complete.
+The book is a collection of patterns, from simplest to more complex ones, from home to accessories to blankets, all with amazing step-by-step images, well-written clear instructions and ideas that make you want to crochet non-stop to get them all complete.